-- 3.1.1 All competitors residing in the sanctioning area and desiring to compete in sanctioned competitions should be members of the Association. - 3.1.2 All competitors who are not members of the Association or an officially recognized piping/pipe band association affiliated with the Association shall pay to the Games Sponsor a fee of \$4.50 CDN or \$4.50 US per event, in addition to the published entry fee, to compete in the solo piping events at the particular Games.
+- 3.1.1 All competitors residing in the sanctioning area and desiring to compete in sanctioned competitions should be members of the Association. - 3.1.2 All competitors who are not members of the Association or an officially recognized piping/pipe band association affiliated with the Association or only a Honorary Member of the Association shall pay to the Games Sponsor a fee of \$12 CDN or \$10 US per Games, in addition to the published entry fee, to compete in the solo piping events at the particular Games.